Social Kids Lab OnlineA virtual collaborative research group

 Contribute to science by playing fun, interactive games with a university researcher from the comfort of your own home.

 The Social Kids Lab Online is a collaboration between two research groups in the Center for Early Childhood Research at the University of Chicago.
 These are the Development of Social Cognition (DSC) Lab led by Professor Katherine D. Kinzler and the Developmental Investigations of Behavior and Strategy (DIBS) Labs led by Professor Alex Shaw.
-If you have any questions at all, feel free to reach out to our Lab Manager, Gemma Smith at firstname.lastname@example.org.
+If you have any questions at all, feel free to reach out to our Lab Manager, Isabella Ramkissoon at email@example.com.

 Our studies currently focus on leadership, fairness, and resource distribution.
 They are short and fun for kids – sort of like an interactive interview.
 They typically involve seeing pictures of people, hearing different stories, and answering questions about what they think.
 We show our study materials through screen-sharing, and the researcher on the video call is usually a PhD student or undergraduate assistant.